hylandtechoutreach/peeke-internship-2025/ProjectInformation.md

 _an incremental game for lazy coders_

 ## Description
 This application will help students learn to code while providing a fun and engaging game experience.
 Taking inspiration from incremental games like [Cookie Clicker](https://en.wikipedia.org/wiki/Cookie_Clicker), [AdVenture Capitalist](https://en.wikipedia.org/wiki/AdVenture_Capitalist), [Idle Slayer](https://idleslayer.com/), and [Candy Box](https://candybox2.github.io/candybox/), the game will encourage players to return on a regular basis to build up their hoard of data AND their programming acumen.

+### Player Learning
-They will learn about computer science without even realizing it - through puzzles, mini-games, achievements, and challenges.
+The game will be designed in such a way that players will learn about computer science without even realizing it - through puzzles, mini-games, achievements, and challenges.
+Learning should in no way be the main focus of the game - it will simply be a byproduct of the playing experience.
+The hope is that by prioritizing the actual gameplay, students will be more compelled to return and keep learning in order to keep playing the game.

+Because the game itself is written in TypeScript/JavaScript, the code presented to the player should all be actual JavaScript code.
+That said, the language specifics are not the important thing to teach - it is much more important to teach the _concepts_ behind the code.
+For example, players should have the opportunity to learn about things like:

+- Loops
+- Arrays
+- Variables
+- Functions
+- Conditional Statements
+- Data Structures

+Since the codebase itself uses all of these concepts, the idea is to bring some of that to light in a simplified, welcoming, playground environment.
+This peek behind the curtain should hopefully help the players realize that they too could build a game like this if they wanted to build it!

 ### Why an Idle Game?
 Essentially, [people like when number go bigger](https://fictiontalk.com/2021/08/25/the-psychology-of-idle-games-why-humans-like-big-numbers/).
 This will hopefully keep players invested, and make them want to level up their coding skills.